2002–03 NFL playoffs: NFC: San Francisco 49ers 39, New York Giants 38

 The touchdown and 2-point conversion plays resulted in offsetting personal fouls on both teams after they ended.
 After the touchdown, Owens was flagged for taunting safety Shaun Williams, while Williams was flagged shoving him to the ground in response.
 Then after the two-point conversion, Owens was penalized for a late hit on Allen, which started a brawl between both teams.
 During the altercation, Williams was penalized and ejected from the game for throwing a punch at 49ers center Jeremy Newberry.

 However, the Giants did have a chance to win.
 Delvin Joyce returned Chandler's short kickoff 32 yards to the 48-yard line.
-Collins then led them to the 49ers 23-yard line with six seconds left, but Junkin botched a snap for a 41-yard field goal attempt, resulting in a feeble pass play that fell incomplete.
+Collins then led them to the 49ers' 23-yard line with six seconds left, but Junkin botched a snap for a 41-yard field goal attempt, resulting in a feeble pass play that fell incomplete.
 The Giants were also called for having an illegal man downfield on the play, and the game ended.
-The following day, it was revealed that the penalized player (guard Rich Seubert) had in fact checked in as an eligible receiver before the field goal attempt, although a different Giant lineman (guard Tam Hopkins) actually was illegally downfield.
+The following day, it was revealed that the penalized player (guard Rich Seubert) had in fact checked in as an eligible receiver before the field goal attempt, although a different Giants lineman (guard Tam Hopkins) actually was illegally downfield.
 NFL Vice President of Officiating Mike Pereira admitted pass interference also should have been called on 49ers defensive end Chike Okeafor for pulling down Seubert.
-Had the two right calls been made, the down would have been replayed at the previous spot, the San Francisco 23.
+Had the two right calls been made, the down would have been replayed at the previous spot, the 49ers' 23-yard line.

-Garcia threw for 331 yards, three touchdowns, and interception, while also leading the 49ers on the ground with 60 rushing yards and another score.
+Garcia threw for 331 yards, three touchdowns, and one interception, while also leading the 49ers on the ground with 60 rushing yards and another score.
 Owens caught nine passes for 177 yards and two touchdowns.
 He also scored two two-point conversions and completed a 25-yard pass.
-Collins threw for 342 yards, four touchdowns, and an interception.
+Collins threw for 342 yards, four touchdowns, and one interception.
 Toomer caught eight passes for 136 yards and three touchdowns.
 Barber rushed for 115 yards, caught five passes for 62 yards, and scored a touchdown.

 This was featured on the NFL's Greatest Games as One Wild Finish, and was #4 on NFL Top 10's Top Ten Comebacks and was also #6 on NFL Top 10's Top Ten Controversial Calls for Rich Seubert's illegal man downfield call.

 This was the seventh postseason meeting between the Giants and 49ers.
 Both teams had split the prior six meetings.